Civil Justice Student Fellows

 Maya Rodriguez

-Maya Rodriguez is a second-year law student at Stanford.
-She serves as Executive Vice President of the Stanford Law Association and in leadership roles of the Stanford Law Latinx Students Association, the American Constitution Society, and If/When/How.
-She spent her first summer with Planned Parenthood Federation of America.
-Prior to law school, Maya worked in campaigns and advocacy in Washington, most recently managing a $7 million Independent Expenditure program for the 2022 midterms at EMILY’s List.
+Maya Rodriguez is a third-year law student at Stanford.
+At SLS, she has worked in the Supreme Court Litigation Clinic and held leadership roles with the Stanford Law Association and Stanford Law Latinx Student Association.
+She spent her 2L summer working in election law at Elias Law Group in Washington DC, and her 1L summer with Planned Parenthood Federation of America.
+After graduating, Maya will work for a year before clerking for Judge Sparkle Sooknanan on the U.S. District Court for the District of Columbia.
+Prior to law school, Maya worked in campaigns and advocacy, managing a $7 million Independent Expenditure program at EMILY’s List.
 She has her B.S. from Yale University.

 Sarah Ryan

-Sarah Ryan is a second-year law student at Stanford involved with the Workers’ Rights Pro Bono, Outlaw, the Plaintiffs’ Lawyers Association, and Stanford Law Review.
-Sarah spent her 1L summer at the Department of Labor’s New York Regional Office of the Solicitor.
-Before law school she worked as a legal assistant at Sanford Heisler Sharp, LLP, a plaintiff-side employment firm.
-She holds a BA in Social Studies from Harvard College.
+Sarah Ryan is a third-year law student at Stanford, where she is involved with the Workers’ Rights Pro Bono, Outlaw, and Stanford Law Review.
+Sarah spent her 1L summer at the Department of Labor’s New York Office of the Solicitor and her 2L summer at Altshuler Berzon LLP.
+Before law school, Sarah graduated with a B.A. in Social Studies from Harvard College and worked as a legal assistant at a plaintiff-side employment firm.
+After graduation, Sarah will clerk for Chief Judge David J. Barron on the U.S. Court of Appeals for the First Circuit and Judge Jennifer Rochon on the U.S. District Court for the Southern District of New York.

 Jessica Wang

-Jessica Wang is a second-year law student at Stanford where she is involved with the Housing Pro Bono Project and the Stanford Law Review.
-She spent her first summer externing in the District Court in DC and in the US Attorney’s Office, Civil Division, in the Northern District of California.
+Jessica Wang is a third-year law student at Stanford where she is on the Stanford Law Review and a member of the Religious Liberty and Supreme Court Clinics.
+She is also a Moot Court quarterfinalist and recipient of the Susman Godfrey Prize.
+Jessica spent her 2L summer at Girard Sharp and McKool Smith and her 1L summer externing in the U.S. District Court for the District of Columbia and interning at the U.S. Attorney’s Office, Civil Division, in the Northern District of California.
+After graduation, she will clerk for Justice Goodwin Liu on the Supreme Court of California and Judge Rachel Bloomekatz on the U.S. Court of Appeals for the Sixth Circuit.
 Before law school, Jessica was a management consultant at Oliver Wyman.
 She holds a B.A. in Economics and Rhetoric from UC Berkeley, where she researched access to civil justice.

 Brian Xu

 Brian Xu is a second-year law student at Stanford.
-He is a student director of the Workers’ Rights Pro Bono Project and a member editor of the Stanford Law Review.
-Brian spent his 1L summer at the ACLU of Northern California and Legal Aid at Work.
-His interests include workers’ rights, First Amendment rights, and civil procedure reform.
+He is a student director of the Workers’ Rights Pro Bono Project, a member editor of the Stanford Law Review, and a Harry Bremond Fellow at the Stanford Center for Racial Justice.
+Throughout law school, Brian has worked at ACLU NorCal, Legal Aid at Work, ACLU National, and Public Justice.
+His interests include workers’ rights, administrative law, and access to justice.
 He earned a BS in Foreign Service from Georgetown University and is pursuing a concurrent Master of Public Policy at Harvard Kennedy School.

 Past Fellows